priorknowledge/loom/doc/adapting.md

    between downstream work starvation and context switching.
    Thread count is configured by `config['kernels']['cat']['parser_threads']` and `config['kernels']['kind']['parser_threads']`.

+   <b>Constraints:</b>
+   Each row must be parsed+split exactly once.
+   Rows can be processed in any order.

 3. <b>Gibbs add/remove (one thread per kind)</b>.
    The final phase embodies the Gibbs kernel, and depends on whether the current